aws/aws-cdk/DESIGN_GUIDELINES.md

 backed by a linter rule, the rule name will be referenced like this:
 _[awslint:resource-class-is-construct]_.

-For the purpose of this document we will use "Foo" to denote the official name of the resource as defined in the AWS CloudFormation resource specification (i.e. "Bucket", "Queue", "Topic", etc).
+For the purpose of this document, we will use "Foo" to denote the official name of the resource as defined in the AWS CloudFormation resource specification (i.e. "Bucket", "Queue", "Topic", etc).
 This notation allows deriving names from the official name.
 For example, `FooProps` would be `BucketProps`, `TopicProps`,